ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Automatic Evaluation

-\paragraph{\texttt{R+LLM}.} Building on the best retriever (\texttt{Dragon+}), we next experiment with using LLMs as classifiers to refine the results.
-Figure~\ref{fig:llm_results} presents the F1 scores of the different \texttt{R+LLM} setups.
-On the synthetic datasets (\texttt{NEWS-SYNTH} and \texttt{REVIEWS-SYNTH}), applying the LLM as a filter consistently improves performance, particularly for \texttt{REVIEWS-SYNTH}, which benefits from the LLM's ability to capture nuanced feedback and critique relations.
+\paragraph{\texttt{R+LLM}.} Building on \texttt{Dragon+}, we next experiment with using LLMs as classifiers to refine the results.
+Figure~\ref{fig:llm_results} shows the F1 scores of the different \texttt{R+LLM} setups.
+On the synthetic datasets (\texttt{NEWS-SYNTH} and \texttt{REVIEWS-SYNTH}), applying the LLM as a filter leads to consistent improvements, particularly for \texttt{REVIEWS-SYNTH}, which benefits from the LLM's ability to capture nuanced feedback and critique relations.
 On the converted datasets (\texttt{NEWS-ECB+} and \texttt{REVIEWS-F1000}), however, the gains are marginal.
-We attribute this to the inherent mismatch between these datasets and our linking task: \texttt{NEWS-ECB+} focuses on coreference links, while \texttt{REVIEWS-F1000} is derived from \texttt{F1000RD} whose papers are on average longer than papers in \texttt{REVIEWS-SYNTH}, and more importantly due to some of its domains (biology, medicine) key evidence appears in figures, limiting LLM effectiveness in our text-only setup.
-Nonetheless, LLMs still provide added value in capturing nuanced relations (e.g. support, critique, or clarification) that are implicit or span multiple lines of reasoning.
+We attribute this to the mismatch between these datasets and our linking task: \texttt{NEWS-ECB+} focuses on coreference links, while \texttt{REVIEWS-F1000} is derived from \texttt{F1000RD} whose papers are on average longer than papers in \texttt{REVIEWS-SYNTH}, and include domains (biology, medicine) where key evidence appears in figures, limiting LLM effectiveness in our text-only setup.
+Significance tests (Appendix~\ref{app:sig_tests}) support these observations.
+Overall, LLMs add value across domains by capturing relations that are implicit or span multiple lines of reasoning.
 Thus, while both domains benefit from \texttt{R+LLM}, the nature of their linking tasks determines how large the performance gap over the baseline is.
-An error analysis of common failure patterns of \texttt{R+LLM} is detailed in Appendix~\ref{app:error_analysis}.
+Manual error analysis reveals that most failures stem from scattered or ambiguous source sentences, which make fine-grained linking difficult (more details in Appendix~\ref{app:error_analysis}).
+Finally, to verify that the improvements of \texttt{R+LLM} are not specific to \texttt{Dragon+}, we also tested the pipeline with other retrievers and observed similar performance gains (see Appendix~\ref{app:retriever_llm} for details).

 \paragraph{Choice of LLM} Across the three LLMs tested (\texttt{Phi-4}, \texttt{Qwen2.5}, and \texttt{GPT-4o}), we find that \texttt{Phi-4} performs on average worse than the others. \texttt{Qwen2.5} is the strongest overall, especially on the synthetic datasets, while \texttt{GPT-4o} slightly outperforms the others on \texttt{NEWS-ECB+}.
 We attribute this to properties of the dataset itself: \texttt{NEWS-ECB+} links are based on coreferent event mentions, which could be easier for stronger models like \texttt{GPT-4o} to detect.
 Despite these relative differences, all three models achieve only modest absolute F1 scores on the peer review datasets, highlighting the intrinsic difficulty of sentence-level linking in long, technical documents.
 Nevertheless, across all datasets, the best prompting configuration is clear: combining a link description (i.e., a description of what it means for two sentences to be related) with in-context examples leads to the strongest performance.
 In addition to the prompt content, we find that the way candidate sentences are presented to the LLM matters.
 In particular, \emph{listwise prompting}, where all top-$k$ candidate sentences are shown together, outperforms \emph{pairwise prompting}, where the LLM considers each candidate in isolation.
 We hypothesize that listwise prompting allows the LLM to condition its decisions on the global context rather than making them in isolation.